cdelker/ziafont/docs/strings.rst

     font = ziafont.Font('NotoSerif-Regular.ttf')

+The font name can be a path to a ttf or otf font file, or the name of a font (such as 'Arial') located in a system fonts path.
+If no font name is specified, a built-in font will be used.

 Strings can be converted to SVG using :py:meth:`ziafont.font.Font.str2svg`.
 This method returns a :py:class:`ziafont.font.SVGdraw` object, which provides a Jupyter representation of the string, but also has methods for getting the SVG as text or as an XML element.

 .. jupyter-execute::